 Do you wonder why certain adoption fees cost more?
 At the Humane Society of Utah, we cheer for ALL the animals!
 However, we know that some animals are more desired by the public: small breed dogs, puppies, kittens and purebreds.
 Having higher adoption fees for an animal that we know will be adopted quickly provides much needed financial resources for us to care for long-term or special needs residents until they find new homes.

 For example, let us tell you a common story of a dog that we'll call Fido.
 Fido is a great dog.
-He's about six years old and most likely a Labrador mix.
+He's about six years old and most likely a mixed breed.
 The HSU staff and volunteers have grown very fond of him in the months that he has lived at our shelter.
 Every day, Fido waits for someone to walk in the door and realize what a terrific guy he is!
 Until then, Fido sits and watches as cute little dogs, puppies and purebreds are adopted to new homes every single day of the week.
 Luckily for dogs and cats like Fido, who may have to wait a little longer for their new families, the more "desirable" pets are subsidizing his care.
 Furthermore, if Fido were to become sick during his stay at HSU, his veterinary care and foster care would be possible in part because of the quick turnover rate of other pets, allowing for more kennel space and financial resources.

 What kind of food do you feed the dogs and cats while they are at the shelter?